kitshinghk-crypto/kafka-event-counter/README.md

 # Kafka-event-counter
-This repository contains a system which count the event using Kafka and Spring Boot application.
+This repository contains a system which counts the event using Java, Spring Boot, Kafka, Redis and Postgresql.
 The project is built using Docker.
 The system has a micoservices architecture.
 It consists of multiple modules.
 The following diagram shows the overview of the system structure:

 ![System diagram](https://github.com/kitshinghk-crypto/kafka-event-counter/blob/main/Untitled%20Diagram.jpg?raw=true)